 What’s a photochromic lens?

-You get it, you need a lens suited to the conditions you’re about to face but how to make sure you always get the right one at the right time?
+As you understand, you need a lens suited to the conditions you’re about to face but how to make sure you always get the right one at the right time?
 Do you need to buy several goggles and bring a spare lens with you?

 Super convenient, these lenses react to UVs and adapt automatically to the ambient light.
 To put it simply, they darken when it’s sunny and lighten up when it gets darker.
-They can cover two and up to three protection classes.
+They can cover two and up to three protection categories.

 Yet, there are a few downsides.
 First, it's not immediate.
 We’re not talking about a few seconds but rather a few minutes depending on the models so do not expect an instant change when you’re going through the woods for example.
-Then, the thermo-dependency, some entry-level photochromic models tend to have trouble working when the temperatures drop too low.
-To prevent these kinds of issues, you should opt for the latest-generation NXT lenses
+Then, thermo-dependency, some entry-level photochromic models tend to have trouble working when the temperatures drop too low.
+To prevent these kinds of issues, you should opt for the latest-generation NXT lenses.

 They might be versatile but photochromic lenses do perform slightly less than high-end mono-category lenses.